 But in the digital age, it doesn’t have to be this way.
 In fact, the business intelligence industry has evolved enormously over the past decade, and data analytics reports are riding the crest of this incredible technological wave.

 The rise of innovative report tools means you can create report data that people are compelled to read and that will offer a wealth of business-boosting value.
 If you utilize business intelligence correctly, not only you will be able to connect your data dots, but take control of your data across the company and improve your bottom line.

-Here, we will consider the question, ‘what is a data report?’, explore how to arrange report data, and provide the best possible data reports examples, all created with modern software.
-Without further ado, read on to see why data reports matter and our top data reporting tips.
+Here, we will consider the question, ‘what is a data report?’, explore how to arrange the reporting of data, and provide the best possible data reports examples, all created with modern software.
+Without further ado, read on to see why our top data reporting tips.

 What Is a Data Report?

-A data report is an evaluation tool used to assess past, present, and future business information while keeping track of the overall performance of a company.
-It combines various business data and usually used both on an operational or strategic level of decision-making.
+A data report is an analytical tool used to display past, present, and future data to efficiently track and optimize the performance of a company.
+It combines various sources of information and is usually used both on an operational or strategic level of decision-making.